Find more about the environment.

 But what has come to our attention over the last quarter-century or so is a net upward temperature change on earth that we call global warming.
 We've apparently lost our global energy balance.

-because the solar energy received from the sun slightly outweighs the radiative output from the earth-atmosphere system.
+The temperature has risen slowly because the solar energy received from the sun slightly outweighs the radiative output from the earth-atmosphere system.